jairsjunior/kafka-ims/README.md

 # kafka-ims plugins

-This is a plugin for use on Confluent's Rest Proxy product.
-The principal purpose of this plugin is permit to use IMS Authentication server to control authentication and authorization using a BEARER in the header of HTTP call.
+This is a plugin for use on Confluent's Rest Proxy.
+The principal purpose of this plugin is to use IMS to Authenticate a valid  user and then Authorize the user to perform topic level operations using `SimpleAclAuthorizer` plugin.
+For Java clients, this works by passing valid JAAS configurations.
+REST clients are expected to pass the IMS token using Authorization header in the HTTP calls.

 ## Modules

 - kafka-ims-common: Common functions to be used at another modules
-- kafka-ims-java: AuthenticateCallbackHandler implementations used at Kafka broker and by Java Clients to handle IMS Authentication using SASL OAUTHBEARER.
+- kafka-ims-java: AuthenticateCallbackHandler implementations used at Kafka broker and by Java Clients to handle IMS Authentication using OAUTHBEREAR implementation of SASL.
-- kafka-ims-rest: RestResourceExtension and AuthenticateCallbackHandler implementations that add handle of Bearer token sent on HTTP call to connect to a SASL using OAUTHBEREAR secured broker.
+- kafka-ims-rest: RestResourceExtension and AuthenticateCallbackHandler implementations that handle the Bearer token sent on HTTP call.
+REST Proxy then connects to secure broker using OAUTHBEREAR implementation of SASL.
-- kafka-ims-sample: Sample implementation of Producer/Consumer Java Clients using the kafka-ims-java dependencies and a swagger-ui project that contains the documentations of kafka-ims-rest calls.
+- kafka-ims-sample: Sample Producer/Consumer Java Clients using the above plugins.

 ## Building the jar files